 Practice Stress Management

 Our hectic digital-age society can certainly make our pulses race and our minds active (usually when we’re trying to sleep).
-According to an article in Ad Week based on a report from IDC (International Data Corporation) 80 percent of people between the ages of 18-44 check their Smartphones within 15 minutes of waking up.
-So find some quiet time every day—even if it’s just for 10 minutes—to meditate, pray, read or take a gentle walk.
+According to an article in Ad Week based on a report from the IDC (International Data Corporation) 80 percent of people between the ages of 18-44 check their Smartphones within 15 minutes of waking up.
+So find some quiet time every day—even if it’s just for 10 minutes—to meditate, pray, read or take a peaceful walk.
 Do whatever works best for you.

 Keep Hormones in Balance